Appointing an arbitrator

-If the company and the customer cannot resolve certain disputes, and also cannot agree on an arbitrator to adjudicate the dispute, then Ofwat has a duty to appoint an arbitrator under the relevant WIA91 provision (most typically under Schedule 12 WIA91).
+If the company and the customer cannot agree on an arbitrator to adjudicate the dispute, then Ofwat has a duty to appoint an arbitrator under the relevant WIA91 provision (most typically under Schedule 12 WIA91).
 Before we do so, we must be satisfied that the following three conditions are each satisfied:

 The Arbitration Act 1996

 Once we have appointed an arbitrator, the arbitration will be conducted under the Arbitration Act 1996 (the 1996 Act) as a statutory arbitration.
 The 1996 Act, in general, allows the parties to an arbitration to agree certain terms of that arbitration, but if the parties cannot agree, the 1996 Act sets out how the arbitration will be conducted.
 This includes: